orval-labs/orval/docs/src/pages/guides/zod.md

 ### How use generated `zod` object

-The automatically generated `zod` object can be used as usual.
+The zod object generated automatically can be utilized in the usual manner.

 ```ts
 import type { z } from 'zod';